rcallaby/Learn-Git/README.md

 Forking creates a copy of the repository in your own GitHub account, which you can modify without affecting the original repository.

-### Refrence Image
+### Reference Image
-Click on below button to fork repository which is lies on upper right corner.
+Click on the below button to fork the repository which lies on the upper right corner.

 ![fork_image](./images/Readme_images/fork.png)